 The University of London is located within the Bloomsbury precinct in the intellectual heart of London.
 Our central location provides easy access to exceptional research resources and the expertise of local academic centres, museums, and libraries.
 The British Museum, British Library, UCL, SOAS, Birkbeck, School of Hygiene and Tropical Medicine, LSE and King's College are all nearby.

 Among our highly acclaimed central academic bodies is the School of Advanced Study, which brings together nine internationally renowned research institutes to form the UK's national centre for the support of researchers and the promotion of research in the humanities.
 Founded in 1994, the School performs a vital role as a driving force for knowledge sharing across the humanities in the UK and beyond, and received special funding for this purpose from the Higher Education Funding Council for England (HEFCE).
 The School offers nearly 30 full- and part-time postgraduate programmes (MA, MRes, LLM, MPhil and PhD in a broad range of humanities subjects.

-A further highly valued and recognised part of the University of London is the University of London International Programmes.
-The University of London International Programmes reaches and connects over one million students in 180 countries (with 50,000 registered for full study programmes).
+A further highly valued and recognised part of the University of London is University of London Worldwide.
+University of London Worldwide reaches and connects over one million students in 180 countries (with 50,000 registered for full study programmes).
 Across the globe, the International Programmes is proving to be a vibrant and dynamic organisation which is greatly esteemed and renowned for its internationally distinguished study programmes and for its positive impact on the lives of individuals, society and the world at large.

 We believe our exceptionally committed people, coupled with our students from the School of Advanced Study and the International Academy, make the University of London the undoubted worldwide success it is today.
 Our people in London are at the heart of this vibrant and dynamic organisation and allow us to create an excellent reputation for our high quality teaching and research.